HELPING TEENS STAY BALANCED

 Our mission: to offer support to parents!

-Since 2016, the Aidersonenfant.com platform has been providing parents with free, concrete, high-quality content to help them better support their children emotionally and socially, as well as in their academic trajectory.
+Since 2016, the Aidersonenfant.com platform has been providing parents with free, actionable, and high-quality content to help them better support their children emotionally and socially, as well as in their academic trajectory.
 Like social pediatrics, our approach is interdisciplinary.

-Made up of a solid team of education professionals, our experts have mastered the art of popularizing content (texts, podcasts and Web conferences) to make it accessible to all.
-We are committed to providing parents of school-age and preschool children with the tools they need to make a significant difference in their child’s development.
+Made up of a solid team of education professionals, our experts have mastered the art of presenting content (texts, podcasts, and Web conferences) to make it accessible to all.
+We’re committed to providing parents of school-age and preschool children with the tools they need to make a significant difference in their child’s development.